NicoHood/SecureLoader/Readme.md

   1. Write the firmware identifier into a special ram position
   2. Start the firmware
   3. The user needs to authenticate the firmware TODO link

+### Reboot Mechanism
+TODO magic bootkey in RAMEND (16 bit)
+Use a single bit instead?
+TODO dont allow to start the bootloader via firmware for security?
+~~use hwb instead of bootrst~~ -> POST
+Use the other bits for FID and firmware upgrade violation? but how to reset the flag and let the (all!) user know?

 ### Secure bootloader section (SBS)
 The bootloader has to store a few settings in the protected bootloader flash section: